 It starts like this: Leah Ariniello has every intention of going to school and becoming a doctor.
 Really.
 And not just for the reasons her father brings up when he references his buddy, the radiologist.
 “He drives a Porsche!
 He spends a couple of hours reading X-rays and then he’s off playing tennis for the rest of the day!”
 All that would be nice, really nice, but she also simply likes science and the investigative nature of medicine.

 In college, the first pre-med biology classes turn out to be right up “Dr.” Ariniello’s alley.
 Then, however, there is physics.
 There is calculus.
 There is statistics.
 There is headache after headache.

 Enter, savior.
 A college professor raves over an essay Leah writes for an English class about tanning on Revere Beach, near Boston (cue accent) where she grew up.
-She urges Leah to consider journalism as a major and to Leah’s own surprise she ends up earning a journalism degree from the University of Massachusetts at Amherst as well as a master’s in science journalism from Boston University.
+She urges Leah to consider journalism as a major and to Leah’s own surprise she ends up earning a journalism degree, with a pre-med concentration, from the University of Massachusetts at Amherst as well as a master’s in science journalism from Boston University.